sroccoli1/homeinventoryweb/2020_milestones.md

 - Using Git & Github was very difficult at the beginning, then finally very rewarding at the end.
 - Managed to fetch data from the web server and database, with my own AJAX code!
 It does look ugly… I would probably have a cleaner code to fetch web server data with a framework (for instance RubyOnRails...)<br>
 - CSS on its own can be fun, but stylesheets are getting larger, more complex, and harder to maintain.
 This is where a preprocessor can help.
 Sass for instance?
-- Why there's not a single job offer in Oulu looking for PHP skills ?

 ## Contents
 - [Home Inventory Web project](https://github.com/sroccoli1/homeinventoryweb)